Kaitis/NativeRunner/README.md

  # Native Runner

-Currently jobs/scripts/processes are distributed to many servers and are deployed via the crontab of each server.
+Scenerio : Currently jobs/scripts/processes are distributed to many servers and are deployed via the crontab of each server.

 ####This creates the following problems, all of which the Native-Runner system is attempting to solve:
 - There is no overall, clear schedule of job executions to be viewed and monitored from a single point.